-- History Marches On: As with the novel, double-subverted: the film predicts the onset of World War II, which proceeds to go on for a couple decades.
+- The Great Politics Mess-Up: As with the novel, double-subverted: the film predicts the onset of World War II, which proceeds to go on for a couple decades.

 - Identical Grandson: Raymond Massey plays multiple generations of the Cabal family tree.
 Other roles in the film are treated similarly.

 - Infant Immortality: Averted.
 At the start of the film a child is marching the streets, playing Boy Soldier with his toy drum and pith helmet; after the city is bombed we see the boy among the rubble.
 Making it worse, he was the son of one of the main characters.

 - Mood Dissonance: The opening scene showcases people preparing for a joyous holiday while placards and billboards proclaim the threat of war.
 Even the carols on the soundtrack have a decidedly dark cadence.